DESU-CLUB/discord-whisper/README.md

 1. Run this on your terminal: `pip install -r requirements.txt`

-2. Invite Discord-Whisper to your server using the provided invite link.
+2. Invite Discord-Whisper to your server.

+3. Add the bot key to botkey.txt.

-3. Grant the bot the necessary permissions to join voice channels and access voice-related features.
+4. Grant the bot the necessary permissions to join voice channels and access voice-related features.

-4. Use the `!record` command to summon the bot into a voice channel.
+5. Use the `!record` command to summon the bot into a voice channel.
 The bot will automatically start recording the conversation.

-5. Use the `!stop_record` command to stop the recording.
+6. Use the `!stop_record` command to stop the recording.
 The bot will then transcribe the entirety of the conversation into a discord message, and send it to the channel `!record` was sent to.

-6. Enjoy the convenience of having voice channel transcriptions in your Discord server!
+7. Enjoy the convenience of having voice channel transcriptions in your Discord server!

 ##TODO